bao-project/bao-docs/source/development/misra.rst

 * **Performance and latency**.
-Not introducing the violation would result in a significant performance hit or latency/jitter increase, especially when it constitutes a bottleneck on an critical path.
+Not introducing the violation would result in a significant performance hit or latency/jitter increase, especially when it constitutes a bottleneck on a critical path.

 * **Access to hardware**, i.e., using ISA or MMIO facilities.
 Not introducing the violation would inhibit the developer to perform an operation, to